-MySQL Administration bench allows us to integrate the tools into a simpler and friendly graphical user interface.
+MySQL Administration bench allows us to integrate the tools into a simpler, more friendly graphical user interface.
 MySQL DBA enables us to create and manage databases.
-Using MySQL Commands, we can achieve managing the databases and their records successfully.
+Using MySQL Commands, we can successfully manage the databases and their records.

 We have some commands described below:

 - Show Databases: Lists all the databases present in the MySQL Server.